Disbursement of US student loans

 During your studies

 It is possible to adjust the amount of loans during the semester.
-Please meet with the Financial Aid Officer to discuss your plans.
+Please contact the Financial Aid Officer to discuss your plans.

 Disbursement of funds for the second semester takes place in early February.
 It is important to contact your programme/study coordinator in advance to ensure that you are registered in courses for the second semester in Ladok.
 You will receive information about upcoming disbursements from the Financial Aid Officer.